Metabolic Bone Disease (MBD) in Chameleons

 Size is important

-The size of the cage for your chameleon depends on your budget, the type of chameleon, the space available in your home and other factors described below.
-Don’t forget to take into account the age of your chameleon.
+The size of your chameleon’s cage depends on your budget, the type of chameleon, the space available in your home, and other factors described below.
+Remember to take into account the age of your chameleon.

 Juveniles will not do well in big cages.
 Depending on the layout, it’s surprisingly easy for a small chameleon to starve in a large cage.
 By nature, smaller chameleons are more cautious and will tend to hide.
 They often stay higher in the cage, so placing food low in the cage or out in the open, could mean it’s ignored.
 Pygmy chameleons and neonates will be discussed in a later post.
 For now, let’s focus on the adults of true chameleons.